czhangy/UCLA-Core/Upper-Divs/CS-118/notes.md

       - Conservative
     - At some threshold, TCP begins to increase the window size linearly instead of exponentially
     - If packets are dropped, the window size cuts in half => fast transmit
-      - Signified by 3 duplicate acks
+      - Signified by 3 duplicate ACKs
       - Goes back to linear increase afterwards
       - Ideally, we stay in this phase of congestion control
     - If a lot of packets are dropped, we get a full-scale timeout, causing `cwnd` to start back at 1 segment

-  - How fast should a send host transmit data?
+  - How fast should a host transmit data?
     - Not too fast, not too slow
   - Should not be faster than the sender's share
     - Other senders on the same link